Wall Street drifts near its all-time high as most stocks rise

 NEW YORK (AP) — The U.S. stock market is drifting near its record levels on Wednesday following mixed reactions to profit reports from Macy's, Marvell Technologies and other companies.

-The S&P 500 edged down by 0.1% in morning trading but remains within 1% of its all-time high set in late October.
-The Dow Jones Industrial Average was up 85 points, or 0.2%, as of 10:15 a.m.
-Eastern time, and the Nasdaq composite was 0.3% lower.
+The S&P 500 rose 0.2% and pulled within 0.7% of its all-time high set in late October.
+The Dow Jones Industrial Average was up 174 points, or 0.6%, as of 11:50 a.m.
+Eastern time, and the Nasdaq composite was virtually unchanged.

-Outside of earnings reports, Capricor Therapeutics surged 307% after the biotech company reported encouraging study results for its potential therapy for people with Duchenne muscular dystrophy.
+Outside of earnings reports, Capricor Therapeutics surged 352% after the biotech company reported encouraging results for its potential therapy for people with Duchenne muscular dystrophy.

-On the losing end of Wall Street were relatively few companies, including only one out of every four stocks in the S&P 500 index.
-But among that handful were some of the market's most influential stocks, which kept indexes in check.
+On the losing end of Wall Street were relatively few companies, including one out of every three stocks in the S&P 500 index.
+But among them were some of the market's most influential stocks, which kept indexes in check.

-Macy’s swung between losses and gains after reporting a profit for the latest quarter that was much better than the loss that analysts were expecting.
+Macy’s fell 1% despite reporting a profit for the latest quarter that was much better than the loss that analysts were expecting.
 Its stock may be feeling the pressure of high expectations after it came into the day with a rally of 34.1% for the year so far, more than double the S&P 500’s rise.

-CrowdStrike fell 2.3% despite topping analysts’ expectations for profit.
+CrowdStrike slipped 0.5% despite topping analysts’ expectations for profit.
 It too came into the day with a big gain for the year so far, raising the stakes, at 51%.

 In the bond market, Treasury yields eased after a report suggested U.S. employers outside of the government may have cut more jobs in November than they added.